cloudmesh-community/book/chapters/pi/case.md

 Pi Zeros for the regional price of $5.
 Typically users can only by one for that price and must pay shipping.
 To by more one has to buy a kit for about $20.
 However, for that amount of money it may just be worth while to get Pi 3's instead of zero's.
-Nevertheless the formfactor is rather appealing.
+Nevertheless the form factor is rather appealing.

-Additional informatiion can be found at:
+Additional information can be found at:

 * <https://www.raspberrypi.org/magpi/clusterhat-review-cluster-hat-kit/>